edoardo262632/Extract-thumbernail-CFG/README.md

 pip3 install argparse
 ```

 N.B.
-In some operative system, when trying to run the program the error `FileNotFoundError: [Errno 2] "dot" not found in path` which is due to the absence of the library graphviz in the system, which is possible to instal through `sudo apt install graphviz`
+In some operative system, when trying to run the program the error:
+`FileNotFoundError: [Errno 2] "dot" not found in path`
+which is due to the absence of the library graphviz in the system, which is possible to install through
+`sudo apt install graphviz`
 ## How to use

 The tool can be called with: